CISI integrity position paper

 The purpose of this paper is to contribute to the important discussion of remuneration policies in financial services firms.
 The CISI’s Code of Conduct is the basis for the points and core principles which follow.
 The policy is addressed to those managers who are responsible for, or who contribute to remuneration policies.

-Because of the global nature of the industry, there is significant international competition for talent.
-As a result, remuneration in some areas of financial services has been significantly higher than in other industries.
+Because of the global nature of the profession, there is significant international competition for talent.
+As a result, remuneration in some areas of financial services has been significantly higher than in other professions.
 To attract and retain top talent, firms need to pay and reward high performance, which is generally done via a variable bonus scheme, and many firms like this, as it has the advantage of minimising core fixed salary costs.
-It is because the industry has been so successful that some people in it are very well paid and it is this group which is the subject of much public comment and blame for the credit crisis and the consequent “bail-out”.
+It is because the profession has been so successful that some people in it are very well paid and it is this group which is the subject of much public comment and blame for the credit crisis and the consequent “bail-out”.
 We think that it was one factor and needs addressing, but it should be seen as only one of the many facets of the international crisis.

 The public’s concern over reward level can be understood given the enormous requirement for taxpayers’ funds to rescue the banking sector which does not sit comfortably with the existing mechanisms for rewarding people who are regarded as having added significant value to their firm.
 For the tax year ending April 2007, less than 2% of UK taxpayers had total incomes in excess of £100,000 1. whilst the average compensation paid to the employees at one investment bank, was reportedly in excess of £150,000 2. and was considerably higher at another 3.
 Many executives at high street UK banks also received compensation in excess of £1m.

-Although to the public “banker” is the generic term used to cover a multitude of activities within the industry, there are substantial differences in remuneration levels within the different sectors.
+Although to the public “banker” is the generic term used to cover a multitude of activities within the profession, there are substantial differences in remuneration levels within the different sectors.
 Nevertheless, the principles contained within this code may be applied universally.

 Policy and bonuses